 Refer to Figure 9 for the general layout at the boiler, which shows the basic fittings you will need.
-As shipped, the gas line enters the boiler through the right side but, as an option, it can be routed through either the rear or left side panel.
+As shipped, the gas line enters the boiler through the rear but, as an option, it can be routed through either the right or left side panel.